 JTM: I had more hair in the back.
 I wore it clubbed briefly, but then had to cut it for a part.

 Interviewer: Which part?

 JTM: Inspector Ruffing, in Don Nigro’s Ravenscroft.
 He was a proper Edwardian gentleman, and the long hair just wouldn’t have suited the part.
 I kept the beard and moustache.
 I really thought about dying it, and my hair, back to their original brown color, considering the guy is supposed to be about 40, but the director said go for distinguished.
 Personally, I just thought I looked old.
-It didn’t help that my leading lady and potential love interest in the show was played by a 16 year old, either.
-At least she looked mid-
+It didn’t help that my leading lady and potential love interest in the show was played by a 16-

 Interviewer: Other than the leading lady was too young, good part?

 JTM: I didn’t say she was too young, just that it felt a little creepy knowing how old she actually was.
 She was damn good in the part.
 And, yes, I liked the Ruffing part.
 It was murder to learn, but a lot of fun once I finally got it all down.
 Ruffing has well over 500 lines in Ravenscroft, roughly 49% of the lines in the whole play.
 Most reviews I’ve seen of the show comment on that.
 One reviewer said the part had “more lines than some books of the Bible.”
 That’s true, by the way.
 He also has more lines than Hamlet, but Hamlet’s are generally longer, so the Dane does have more to say.
 Verse is easier to learn, of course.

 Interviewer: What did the critics say?